phoenixframework/phoenix_live_view/guides/introduction/installation.md

   layout: {<%= web_namespace %>.LayoutView, "live.html"}
 ```

+This means "root.html.eex" is shared by regular and live views, "app.html.eex" is
+rendered inside the root layout for regular views, and "live.html.leex" is rendered
-So make sure that you follow the steps outlined in the previous "Layouts" section.
+inside the root layout for LiveViews.
+So make sure that you follow the steps outlined
+in the previous "Layouts" section.

 ## Progress animation